Aristotle's Logic Computed by Parametric Probability and Linear Optimization: Computing Classical and Complementary Syllogisms

 Consider an objective function $f$ and some constraint functions $g_1,g_2,\ldots,g_m$, each of which is a linear function of a list $\mathbf{x}=(x_1,\ldots,x_n$) of variables.
 Standard linear optimization methods can compute the minimum and maximum feasible values of the objective $f(\mathbf{x})$ subject to linear equality and inequality constraints such as $g_1(\mathbf{x})=0$, $g_2(\mathbf{x}) \ge 0$, and so on \cite{luenberger}.
 Standard linear optimization methods can also detect inconsistent constraints, a potential exception that is important to recognize.\footnote{It happens that following Aristotle's restrictions on terms and premises, there are no infeasible problems.
 However with more than two premises, or with terms that do not follow the typical major/minor/middle arrangement, it is quite possible to give inconsistent categorical statements.
 One simple example is the premise $AoA$ with the \rname{particular-negative} relation type and the same term used as both subject and predicate.
 This premise translates to the unsatisfiable probability constraint $\prob{A,A}<\prob{A}$ which says that the probability that $A$ is true is strictly less than itself.}

-For probabilistic translations of Aristotelian problems it is necessary to reason with strict inequalities ($>$ and $<$) as well as weak ones ($\le$ and $\ge$).
+For probabilistic translations of Aristotelian problems it is necessary to reason with strict inequalities ($<$ and $>$) as well as weak ones ($\le$ and $\ge$).
 However common linear optimization methods treat all inequalities as weak.
 The following `epsilon-inequality reformulation' works around this limitation.
 We choose a constant value $\epsilon$ such as

-that is small relative to $1$, and replace each strict-inequality constraint $g(\mathbf{x}) > h(\mathbf{x})$ with a weak-inequality constraint $g(\mathbf{x}) \ge h(\mathbf{x}) + \epsilon$.
+or $1 \times 10^{-6}$ that is small relative to $1$, and replace each strict-inequality constraint $g(\mathbf{x}) > h(\mathbf{x})$ with a weak-inequality constraint $g(\mathbf{x}) \ge h(\mathbf{x}) + \epsilon$.
 The optimization problem thus reformulated is solved using standard linear programming methods to find the minimum and maximum feasible values of the objective function $f(\mathbf{x})$ subject to the given constraints.
 Any computed minimum solution greater than or equal to $\epsilon$ is interpreted to mean that the objective $f(\mathbf{x})$ must be strictly greater than zero; likewise any computed maximum solution less than or equal to $1-\epsilon$ is interpreted to mean that the objective $f(\mathbf{x})$ must be strictly less than one.
-These qualitative solutions are sufficient for Aristotelian deduction; for this application the precise value of $\epsilon$ is not important.
+Such qualitative solutions are sufficient for Aristotelian deduction; for this application the precise value of $\epsilon$ is not important.
+Anyway most optimization solvers use floating-point arithmetic and rely on various small constants to control their operation.

 To illustrate, consider the problem defined by the premises $BeA$ and $BiC$.
-Referring to Tables \ref{tbl:composites} and \ref{tbl:descriptions}, the first premise $BeA$ says `$B$ belongs to no $A$, or there are no $A$' and translates to the probability constraint $\prob{A,B}=0$ (requiring that the conditional probability $\condprob{B}{A}$ has the value $0$ unless it is undefined).
+Referring to Tables \ref{tbl:composites} and \ref{tbl:descriptions}, the first premise $BeA$ says `$B$ belongs to no $A$, or there are no $A$' and translates to the probability constraint $\prob{A,B}=0$ (from which it follows that the conditional probability $\condprob{B}{A}$ must have the value $0$ unless it is undefined).
 As shown in Table~\ref{tbl:basic-output}~(a) the probability expression $\prob{A=\tval,B=\tval}$ has the algebraic value .
 Hence this first premise $BeA$ gives the linear constraint:

 The second premise $BiC$ says `$B$ belongs to some $C$' and translates to the probability constraint $\prob{B,C}>0$ (requiring that the conditional probability $\condprob{B}{C}>0$ as well).
 As Table~\ref{tbl:basic-output}~(b) shows, .
 Thus this second premise $BiC$ asserts the linear constraint: